artainmo/DevOps/cloud/README.md

 It is possible to move between them manually or using S3 Lifecycle configurations.<br>
 Durability indicates how often data is lost and is similar between storage classes.
 Availability indicates how readily available a service is which in AWS usually is 99.99%.<br>
 The Standard storage class is general purpose.<br>
 The Infrequent Access storage class is for data that is less frequently accessed but when needed requires rapid access.
-It is cheaper than Standard storage class.<br>
+It is cheaper than Standard storage class.
+One-Zone Infrequent Access is cheaper than Standard Infrequent Access.<br>
 The Glacier storage class is low cost and meant for archiving/backup.
 You pay for storage and object retrieval.
 It has the 'Instant Retrieval' option and 'Flexible Retrieval' option with different retrieval time options of 5min to 12hours.<br>
+S3 Glacier Deep Archive is Amazon S3’s lowest-cost storage class and supports long-term storage for data that may be accessed once or twice in a year.
+It is designed for customers in highly-regulated industries, such as the Financial Services, Healthcare, and Public Sectors, that retain data sets for 7-10 years or longer to meet regulatory compliance requirements.
+S3 Glacier Deep Archive can also be used for backup and disaster recovery use cases.
+It has a retrieval time of 12 to 48 hours.<br>
 The last storage class is Intelligent-Tiering which allows you to automatically move between storage classes based on usage.

 Server-side encryption means that the uploaded file/object on S3 will get encrypted automatically by the server.
 Client-side encryption is when the user encrypts the file/object before uploading it.
-Both exist on AWS but by default server-side encryption is always on.
+Both exist on AWS but by default server-side encryption is always on.<br>
+Data encryption is automatically enabled for Amazon S3 Glacier and AWS Storage Gateway.

 IAM Access Analyzer is a monitoring feature to ensure that only intended people have access to S3 buckets.
 It works by analyzing the various related policies.
 It will indicate what buckets are publicly available or shared with whom.